Our values 10 min

 • Éric Desaulniers, General Manager, Fonds locaux de solidarité FTQ, S.E.C.

-• Rosalie Vendette, B.A.A., M.A., expert in sustainable finance at DecodESG
+• Rosalie Vendette, B.B.A., M.A., Director at Quinn+Partners

 Respecting your values